Prairie Food Co-op Community Grocery

 As a PFC owner, you bought two Ownership Shares for $200 total.
 These shares are tied to voting rights within our democratic organization, One Owner = One Vote.
 Ownership shares funded our outreach and start-up efforts but represent a small fraction of the capital needed.

-What if the Co-Op doesn’t open?
+What if the Co-op doesn’t open?
 Will I get my money back?

 Charitable donations cannot be returned.
 Donations made to our fiscal agent on our behalf cannot be returned once made.
 If the board determines the project is no longer feasible, our fiscal agent will use the donated funds to support the wise use of cooperative approaches through education and development.